makeabilitylab/physcomp/advancedio/oled.md

 To provide a common API for drawing across all Adafruit LCD and OLED displays, Adafruit created a general-purpose graphics rendering library, called [Adafruit GFX](https://learn.adafruit.com/adafruit-gfx-graphics-library/overview).
 Put simply, rather than having to individually turn on/off OLEDs in the OLED matrix—which would be tedious (though perhaps a useful learning exercise)—the Adafruit GFX library provides higher level drawing routines to do this for you, like drawing rectangles, circles, text, and bitmaps.

----

-**NOTE:**
+{: .note }

-You certainly do not *have* to use the Adafruit [SSD1306](https://github.com/adafruit/Adafruit_SSD1306) and [GFX](https://github.com/adafruit/Adafruit-GFX-Library) libraries to use OLED displays.
+Though we highly recommend them, you certainly do not *have* to use the Adafruit [SSD1306](https://github.com/adafruit/Adafruit_SSD1306) and [GFX](https://github.com/adafruit/Adafruit-GFX-Library) libraries to use OLED displays.
 There are many tutorials online that describe how to directly interface with the SSD1306 OLED driver and create drawing routines.
 For example, this "[Getting Started With OLED Displays](https://www.instructables.com/Getting-Started-With-OLED-Displays/)" by JayconSystems on Instructables.
 Remember, the Adafruit engineers simply built their libraries to make it *easier* to program OLEDs... and we're thankful!
 But you could also follow the [SSD1306](https://cdn-shop.adafruit.com/datasheets/SSD1306.pdf) and I<sup>2</sup>C specs and build your own libraries!

----

 ### Coordinate system and pixels